forgecs/amanda-sells-the-gulf-coast/src/pages/testimonials/index.md

       to talk  with, and professional in her real estate knowledge.
 She helped me find my current residence and I couldn't be happier.
 I would highly recommend her.
+  - name: Kelsey Neel
+    quote: >-
+      Amanda was the ideal real estate agent.
+She helped me find everything I wanted in my first home.
+She had more patience then I had.
+She was constantly encouraging whether it was encouraging me not to quite looking for the perfect house or it was encouraging me that we would find the perfect house.
+Last but not least she was quick!
+She was quick to respond to me and all my needs and she was quick schedule any house I wanted to see!!
+She was beyond helpful throughout the entire process and now she is currently helping me look for my second house.
 ---